shivbits4/SpringBoot-JPA-RestAPI/README.md

 We will start with backend in this series.
 Setting up microservices, databases and basic features that any e-commerce site has.
 Later we will learn how to integrate front-end and backend togather.

-Chapter one: How to set up a Database?

 Technologies used: Spring Boot, JPA (Java persistent API), Postgresql (Database), POSTMAN (For API testing)

 Spring Boot Initializer : https://start.spring.io/